 Musical Ensembles

 If you’re a music major, you’ll perform in one, or maybe all, of Brenau’s music ensembles.
-All of our ensembles accept music majors and non-majors, though some require an audition.
+All of our ensembles accept students of any major though some require an audition.
 Some of the ensembles also allow faculty, staff and community members to join, so share this information with anyone who loves making music!

 Gospel Choir